 Teddy has been WEEMA's country director since 2013 when WEEMA received its NGO license in Ethiopia.
 He was born in Mudula, Ethiopia, and graduated from Mudula High School in 2000.
 He attended Debub University where he received a degree in public health in 2004.
 Teddy has since also obtained a Master of Public Health degree from Debre Markos University.
 He has previously worked in the public and private sector including positions at Meserete Kristos Church Relief and Development Association as their health and HIV/AIDS officer, and then as health programs officer at Kissito Healthcare International.
 Teddy has significant experience in writing proposals, strategic planning, monitoring and evaluation and partnership negotiation.
 He is currently studying for his MBA.

-HR & Admin Officer
+HR & Admin manager

-Tamerat holds a bachelor's degree in Management from Bahir Dar University, a bachelor's degree in Sociology from Addis Ababa University and a master's degree in Public Management and Policy specialized in Development Management.
+Tamerat holds a bachelor's degree in Management from Bahir Dar University, a bachelor's degree in Sociology from Addis Ababa University and a Master's degree in Public Management and Policy, specialized in Development Management.
 Before beginning work in human resources, Tamerat's diverse background includes social work, logistics and hotel management.
 Previously he worked with SOS EE for ten years in different positions such as Social Worker, Sponsorship Department Manager and HR & Logistic Deputy Manager.
-He also worked for private companies including Sefa and Family Business PLC as HR and Admin Manager.
+He also worked for various private companies including Sefa and Family Business PLC as HR and Admin Manager.

 HEALTH PROGRAM Manager